-- For normal operation without changing modes of operation, the compressor will not restart until 5 minutes (the minimum off time) have expired since it shut off last. - A minimum demand of 0.5°F is required before the heat pump (heating or cooling) will start up. - The system will wait 5 minutes following detection of a fault condition before attempting a restart.
+- For normal operation without changing modes of operation, the compressor will not restart until 5 minutes (the minimum off time) have expired since it shut off last. - A minimum demand of 0.5°F is required before the air conditioner will start up. - The system will wait 5 minutes following detection of a fault condition before attempting a restart.